Chrysgesualdo/Chrysgesualdo/README.md

 ## 🗣️ Conferences
 - Presented at International Society for the Study of Behavioral Development, 06/2022, Rhodes, Greece
-- Panelist at Marburg Conference on Expectations and their Violations, 07/2023, Marburg, Germany
+- Presented at Marburg Conference on Expectations and their Violations, 07/2023, Marburg, Germany
-- Attended Conference of the European Health Psychology Society, 09/2023, Bremen, Germany
+- Presented at Conference of the European Health Psychology Society, 09/2023, Bremen, Germany

 ## 📖 Publications
 [ORCID: 0000-0001-9388-5714](https://orcid.org/0000-0001-9388-5714)